 "This was truly a unique opportunity," said Brieno.
 "Students got to work on ideas for bills and then learn how to present the ideas to lawmakers.
 Many students found lawmakers who were willing to author their bills, and some were even signed into law."

 Then Frazier recommended Brieno apply for the California Senate Fellows program — an extremely competitive program that received some 500 applicants for its most recent class of 18 fellows.
 Considered one of the most distinguished service-learning programs in the country, it is jointly sponsored by the California State Senate and the Center for California Studies at California State University, Sacramento.

-While he's still deciding what career path he'll take when the fellowship ends, Brieno wants to continue serving his community.
+While he's been firing up his career at the California Senate, Brieno has continued serving his community.
 Reading an article in Forbes that listed Kings County among the 10 least-educated regions in the country led Brieno to research how to improve the educational prospects of young people in the region.

-"I am laying the groundwork for a nonprofit community-based organization that will provide college, career and life counseling to low-income high school students in the Central Valley," said Brieno.
+"I created a nonprofit community-based organization that will provide college, career and life counseling to low-income high school students in the Central Valley," said Brieno.

-One way Brieno wants to accomplish this is through mentoring, and he has found several graduates of his former high school who have gone on to career success and are now willing to come back and mentor area youth.
+He found several graduates of his former high school who have gone on to career success and have been willing to come back and mentor area youth.
 Joseph I. Castro, President of California State University, Fresno met with the "Inspire California" student during the program.

 "My journey began in a small Central Valley town, and I'd like to continue helping families with difficulties," he said.

 (Story was originally posted on Oct.
 22, 2016 and updated Aug.
 3, 2017).